octokit/auth-action.js/README.md

 ## `auth()`

 The `auth()` method has no options.
-It returns a promise which resolves with the the authentication object.
+It returns a promise which resolves with the authentication object.

 ## Authentication object